 Stress Response and Depression

-Alexithemic characteristics have been linked by researchers to an elevated stress response.
+Alexithymic characteristics have been linked by researchers to an elevated stress response.
 Consequently, those suffering from emotional blindness may turn to drugs or alcohol to cope.

 While Alexithymia is associated with substance abuse, it is still unknown if the associated elevated psychological stress in individuals with the condition directly leads to substance abuse itself.

-Alexithymia’s role in the development of a substance abuse disorder may in fact be less about the stress itself and more related to a reduced ability to regulate that stress due to poorer emotional intelligence, which alone has been shown to be a predictor of alcohol and substance abuse.
+Alexithymia’s role in the development of a substance abuse disorder may, in fact, be less about the stress itself and more related to a reduced ability to regulate that stress due to poorer emotional intelligence, which alone has been shown to be a predictor of alcohol and substance abuse.

 The Importance of Diagnosis